wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-3-handling-versioning.markdown

 ## Add a new limit to our image field

 Sometimes, we want to have a new limit on a field.
-This is pretty simple in practice, however it requires we ask ourselves: *what do we do with the data that goes over the limit?*
+This is pretty simple in practice, however we must we ask ourselves: *what do we do with the data that goes over the limit?*

 Let's tackle the new limit first.
 Let's say we go from unlimited to only 5.
 We first update `includes/mymodule.node_types.inc`, so fresh installs get the correct limit: